KittenYang/KYElegantPhotoGallery/README.md

 ```

 ##Note:
-But I didn't add the double-tap to zoom feature.
+I didn't add the double-tap to zoom feature,but you can learn how to implement the dismiss animation and the architecture:)